 Earning an MBA is hard work, but the benefits are well worth the effort.
 Some reasons you might consider an MBA program include:

 - Start your own business

 - Become a leader in an emerging field

 - Enjoy greater job security

 The John L. Grove College of Business Master in Business Administration degree program offers high quality and outstanding value.
 Our AACSB-accredited MBA program is designed to help you succeed in a rapidly changing global economy.
 Our graduate students find the Ship MBA reputable, affordable, and convenient.
 Our faculty are committed to teaching and helping you understand the business world and find your place in it.

-- Ship MBA Online: A convenient, 100 percent online format that can be completed in one year (full-time) or two years (part-time).
+- Ship MBA Online: A convenient, 100 percent online asynchronous format that can be completed in one year (full-time) or two years (part-time).

 To be eligible for admission to the MBA Program applicants must submit the following to their Ship Admissions portal:

 - A 500 word statement of purpose for pursuing an MBA, your future goals, and why you chose Shippensburg University through the "Program Statement or Questionnaire" link